Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 Site design is a container which includes one or more site scripts.
 This `Microsoft article <https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-pnp-provisioning#create-the-site-design>`_ explains how to add

 site design.
 When you select the site design it triggers our Microsoft Flow.
+You can add as many site designs as you would like and each site design will start its own MS Flow depending on the situation and requirements.

 Starting MS Flow from site design
 ---------------------------------------------------------